 Because we want to and we can and we love chocolate chips with our whole hearts.

-I typically make this for dessert or when I need a sweet treat, but I say it is totally acceptable for breakfast, brunch, snack…anytime! 🙂
+I typically make banana chocolate chip cookies for dessert or when I need a sweet treat, but I say it is totally acceptable for breakfast, brunch, snack, lunch… really just about anytime! 🙂

-When bananas start turning brown, it’s always my cue to turn them into these yummy cookies…or my Banana and Date Muffins.
+When bananas start turning brown, it’s always my cue to turn them into these yummy banana chocolate chip cookies…or my Banana and Date Muffins.
 Which, by the way, are equally yummy and I also love them to pieces.

-In fact, here’s a confession: I often let bananas go brown on purpose just to give myself the excuse to turn them into some of these treats.
-I also happen to be one of those people who actually like to eat over ripe bananas more than the just ripe ones.
+In fact, I often let bananas go brown on purpose just to give myself the excuse to turn them into some of these treats.

 How to Make Banana Chocolate Chip Cookies